LaClimSx/data-story-datasentinels/docs/index.markdown

 - Alliances dominate retaliations, and timing alone doesn’t predict response type (**RQ5**)
 - Unbalanced triads are common, especially among cross-linking “meta” communities (**RQ4**)
 - Amplification (**RQ3**) and embedding similarity (**RQ6**) remain open — explicitly and transparently

+When we began exploring subreddit conflicts, it was easy to imagine Reddit as a platform dominated by large-scale, ongoing wars between communities.
+The data tells a **quieter, more fragmented story**.
+Most conflicts appear suddenly, spread briefly, and then fade away.
+Rather than endless feuds, Reddit is shaped by many short-lived skirmishes, driven by moments of disagreement rather than sustained hostility.

+Yet these conflicts are **far from random**.
+A single negative interaction often invites another, creating short chains of response.
+Interestingly, communities are more likely to form alliances than to retaliate directly, suggesting that Reddit’s social structure favors alignment over escalation.
+The familiar idea that “the enemy of my enemy is my friend” only partially applies here — many relationships remain unresolved and unbalanced, reflecting the messiness of real social behavior.

+What emerges is a view of Reddit as a living network of communities, where conflict spreads through visibility and proximity, but rarely spirals out of control.
+Some subreddits play outsized roles in shaping conflict, while others act as stabilizers, absorbing tension rather than amplifying it.
+Not every research question produced a definitive answer — and that uncertainty is part of the story.

+Ultimately, this project is not just about tracking negative links between subreddits.
+It is about understanding how disagreement moves through online spaces, how communities respond, and what keeps a massive platform like Reddit from collapsing into constant conflict.
+By turning interaction data into narrative, we aim to offer a clearer way to see how digital communities negotiate disagreement — one link, one reaction, and one brief conflict at a time.